coverclock/com-diag-hackamore/Hackamore/README.txt

 framework and application written in Python that maintains a dynamic model of the call states of one or more Asterisk PBXes using the Asterisk Management Interface (AMI).
-It was inspired by prior work done in C by Mark Jackson at Aircell Business Aviation LLC.
+It was inspired by prior work done in C by Mark Jackson at Aircell Business Aviation Services LLC.
 Hackamore is a work in progress.

-The unit tests for this project have been run on Python 2.7.5 under MacOS "Mavericks", and on Python 2.7.3 under Ubuntu 12.04 "precise".

-This software is an original work of its author(s).
+This software is an original work of its author.

 If you want to run any of the unit tests that execute against a live Asterisk server, those unit tests need to know your server's hostname or IP address, AMI